KonstantinGasser/datalab/examples/webapp/README.md

 	})
 }
 ```
-The first thing we do is declaring a variable (`reqData`) which will hold the request JSON.
-Notice that `reqData` is of type `user.RegisterRequest` and hence will bind the JSON fields.
-Next we use the API helper func `decode` to decode the request JSON into the `reqData` - important: notice how the `api.decode` is not returning any data?
+The first thing we do is declaring a variable (`reqData`), which will hold the request JSON.
+Notice that `reqData` is of type `user.RegisterRequest` and hence, will bind to the JSON fields.
+Next, we use the API helper func `decode` to decode the request JSON into the `reqData` - important: notice how the `api.decode` is not returning any data?
 That is because we are passing in the pointer to the `reqData`.
-If you feel uncomfortable using pointers you could re-write the function to return the data..but make sure to learn about pointer since Go uses them in quite some places :).
-After we decoded the JSON data we can forward the request to the user service to perform the registration.
-The way I have implemented the user service functions their first return parameter will always be a status-code (200, 404, 401, 500) then optional data and lastly an error.
-If the operation fails I handle the error and let the client know by utilizing the `api.onError` function.
-If everything works the `api.onSuccess` is used to inform the client.
+If you feel uncomfortable using pointer you could re-write the function to return the data.
+However, make sure to learn about pointer since Go uses them in quite some places :).
+After decoding the JSON data, we can forward the request to the user service to perform the registration.
+The way I have implemented the user service functions the first return parameter will always be a status-code (200, 404, 401, 500), then optional data and lastly an error.
+If the operation fails, I handle the error and let the client know by utilizing the `api.onError` function.
+If everything works, the `api.onSuccess` is used to inform the client.

 ## Example in action